Selling an Inherited House in Knoxville: Knox County Probate Guide

 No Tennessee Estate Tax

 Tennessee also has no state estate tax.
-The only estate tax that may apply is federal, which only affects estates exceeding $15 million (2026 threshold).
+The only estate tax that may apply is federal, which kicks in for estates well above the multi-million-dollar federal exemption.
+Confirm the current threshold with a tax professional, since the federal exemption is set to change in the coming years.

 No Tennessee Capital Gains Tax